nielsenjared/nielsenjared.github.io/content/blog/creative/index.md

 * algorithmic

-* heuristic.
+* heuristic

-We can map these to the two types of problems outlined by Csikszentmihalyi in [Creativity](TODO):
+We can map these to the two types of problems outlined by Csikszentmihalyi in [Creativity](https://amzn.to/3tCdEwv):

 * presented

 * discovered

-For algorithmic problems, it’s simply a matter of recognizing a pattern and implementing a tried and true solution.
+To solve algorithmic, or presented, problems, it’s simply a matter of recognizing a pattern and implementing a tried-and-true solution.
+A lot of technical interview questions are these 'classics' disguised as story problems, used to test both the breadth of your knowledge and the depth of your problem solving abilitites.
 The list is long, but a few examples are:

 * dynamic programming

 * divide and conquer

+* decrease and conquer

+* swapping

-* swap
+* sorting

-* TODO
+* ...etc

 I say simply, but it takes practice to build a library of patterns and the ability to recognize them.

-Heuristic problems, on the other hand, are a matter of {{ TODO }}.
+Heuristic, or discovered, problems, on the other hand, are not only new to us, but new to the field.
+We can't use an off-the-shelf solution.
+We need to invent one!

+:memo: It's important to distinguish between [heuristic algorithms](https://en.wikipedia.org/wiki/Heuristic_(computer_science)) and [heuristic](https://en.wikipedia.org/wiki/Heuristic) in general: "Heuristics can be mental shortcuts that ease the cognitive load of making a decision", whereas, in computer science specifically, a heuristic is "a technique designed for solving a problem more quickly when classic methods are too slow, or for finding an approximate solution when classic methods fail to find any exact solution."

 If you’re content pushing pixels, all you really need is Google.
 It will do the thinking for you.